Enet4/10xCloudChampion/journal.md

 Added audio, with 2 click sounds.
 Adjusted asset copying on Trunk so that it copies the whole assets dir.
 Added a bit of logic for changing service price.

+## Day 10: 2023-11-16

+Worked more on the logic for changing service price.